sertansenturk/tomato/README.md

     ln -s path_to_essentia_bindings path_to_env/lib/python2.7/site-packages

-Don't forget to change the `path_to_essentia_bindings` and `path_to_env` with the actual path of the installed Essentia Python bindings and your virtual environment, respectively.
-Depending on the Essentia version the default installation path of The Essentia bindings is either `/usr/local/lib/python2.7/dist-packages/essentia` or `/usr/local/lib/python2.7/site-packages/essentia`.
+Don't forget to change the `path_to_essentia_bindings` and `path_to_env` with the actual path of the installed Essentia Python bindings and the path of your virtualenv, respectively.
+Depending on the Essentia version, the default installation path of the Essentia bindings is either `/usr/local/lib/python2.7/dist-packages/essentia` or `/usr/local/lib/python2.7/site-packages/essentia`.

 #### <a name="mcr_install"></a>Installing MATLAB Runtime